 Use a cookie scoop.

 Using a cookie scoop is a great way to ensure that you have evenly sized cookies.
 This doesn't just look nice, but it means that they will all bake evenly.
-I use a 2 Tbsp cookie scoop for making this snickerdoodle cookie recipe, but you can also weigh the cookie dough balls if you need.
+I use a 2 tablespoon cookie scoop for making this snickerdoodle cookie recipe, but you can also weigh the cookie dough balls if you need.

 Don't overbake your cookies.